 Europe's IoT Policy

-In March 2015 the Alliance for Internet of Things Innovation (AIOTI) was launched by the European Commission to support the creation of an innovative and industry driven European Internet of Things ecosystem.
-This flags the intention of the European Commission to work closely with all Internet of Things stakeholders and actors towards the establishment of a competitive European IoT market and the creation of new business models.
+In March 2015 the Alliance for Internet of Things Innovation was launched by the European Commission to support the creation of an innovative and industry driven European Internet of Things ecosystem.
+The European Commission is working closely with AIOTI and all IoT stakeholders and actors towards the establishment of a competitive European IoT market and the creation of new business models.
 Today the Alliance for Internet of Things Innovation is the largest European IoT Association.

-In May 2015 the Digital Single Market (DSM) Strategy was adopted.
-The DSM strategy includes elements which lead Europe a step further in accelerating developments on Internet of Things.
+In May 2015 the Digital Single Market Strategy was adopted.
+The Digital Single Market strategy includes elements which lead Europe a step further in accelerating developments on Internet of Things.
 In particular, the strategy underlines the need to avoid fragmentation and to foster interoperability for IoT to reach its potential.

-To meet the DSM strategy needs and inform about its upcoming policy, the European Commission published in April 2016 the staff working document "Advancing the Internet of Things in Europe".
-This document is part of the "Digitising European Industry (DEI)" initiative and specifies the EU's IoT vision which is based on three pillars:
+To meet the Digital Single Market strategy needs and inform about its upcoming policy, the European Commission published in April 2016 the European Commission staff working document "Advancing the Internet of Things in Europe".
+This document is part of the "Digitising European Industry" initiative and specifies the EU's IoT vision which is based on three pillars:

 - a single market for IoT.

-The recently proposed "European data economy" initiative (January 2017) also contributes to the creation of a European single market for IoT.
+The proposed "European data economy" initiative (January 2017) also contributes to the creation of a European single market for IoT.
 This initiative proposes policy and legal solutions concerning the free flow of data across national borders in the EU, and liability issues in complex environments such as the IoT one.
 Especially, liability is decisive to enhance legal certainty around the IoT products and services.
 To provide a first mapping of liability challenges that occur in the context of emerging digital technologies, including IoT, the European Commission published a staff working document on liability for emerging digital technologies.

 In addition to the policy initiatives the EU has set up concrete IoT research and innovation objectives in the ongoing Horizon 2020 programme.